 How did they know this?

-As a survival mechanism, humans have developed decision-making skills that are quick because they are based on your own understanding of the world.
+This gut feeling that you get is a survival mechanism.
+Humans developed decision-making skills that are quick for their own safety.
+These quick decisions are based mainly on your own understanding of the world.

-Malcolm would also argue that snap judgments formed by experience, need to be verified with knowledge, and that’s where we stand apart from our competition.
+Malcolm would also argue that snap judgments formed by experience, need to be verified with knowledge, and that’s where I stand apart from our competition.

 And the rest is history.

-Here’s what one of our clients said about our help, "I have used Steve & Gretchen to sell a home and purchase one.
+Here’s what one of our clients said about our help, "I have used Steve to sell a home and purchase one.
 Their market knowledge, creativity, & connections are extensive.
 You never feel pushed as their client and receive not only assistance in the transaction but practical advice throughout the whole process.
-I now consider Steve and Gretchen friends and would recommend them to anyone considering buying or selling in the Metro Nashville area.”
+I now consider them friends and would recommend them to anyone considering buying or selling in the Metro Nashville area.”